mattiaspaul/deedsBCV/README.md

 make SLOW=1
 ```

-### For Apple M1/ARM64
+### For Apple Silicon (arm64)

 Download and install miniconda3
-Change to /path/to/miniconda3/bin
+Change to /path/to/miniforge3/bin

-From /path/to/miniconda3/bin run
+From /path/to/miniforge3/bin run
 ```conda install llvm-openmp```

 Change to /path/to/deedsBCV